This article has been updated to reflect the latest speeds offered by AT&T Fiber Internet service which today are up to 5Gbps.

 For example, if you subscribe to a package that provides speeds of up to 500Mbps (500 Megabits per second), at times, you may experience speeds of 400Mbps.
 AT&T support should be contacted if a user believes the speed should be better.

 One of the ways to test the speed of home Internet connection is to use AT&T Internet Speed Test.
 This test will measure both download and upload speeds, as well as latency, a factor that could influence the speed of Internet connection in your area.

 AT&T Internet Service Speed Tiers

 While AT&T provides numerous packages and speeds, we’ll stick to their main packages that are mostly offered in areas of AT&T’s Internet service.
-Until recently, the high speed Internet service form AT&T was called AT&T U-verse Internet.
-Just recently it has been renamed to simply AT&T Internet.
+Until some years ago, the high speed Internet service form AT&T was called AT&T U-verse Internet.
+Just recently it has been renamed to simply AT&T Internet or AT&T Fiber.

 The speeds offered by AT&T Internet line up as this:

 - Internet 50 – Fiber to premises Internet service with the speed of up to 50 megabits per second.
 Upload speed is up to 10Mbps.